 Wynn Macau, a 3 million square foot integrated resort, was opened to the public on 6 September 2006 in the heart of the Macau Peninsula.
 We completed expansion works at Wynn Macau in December 2007 and November 2009, which added more gaming space and additional food and beverage and retail amenities.
 Encore at Wynn Macau, a further expansion of Wynn Macau that added hotel accommodations and a range of gaming and non-gaming amenities, opened in April 2010.
-We completed the Encore tower room refresh project in December 2019.
-All 410 rooms in the tower were refreshed to replace selected furniture and fixtures.
-The project also includes upgrades to the room control system, entry door system and selected lighting upgrades.
+In 2019, we refreshed 410 rooms in Encore tower.

 In November 2019, we opened the first phase of our "Lakeside Casino" expansion at Wynn Macau which features 44 mass market table games and a refurbished high-limit slot area.
-We substantially completed the second phase, which includes two new restaurants and approximately 7,000 square feet of additional retail space, in December 2019, and expect to open portions of the second phase in the second half of 2020 depending on market conditions and other factors.
+The second phase, which is substantially completed, will feature two new restaurants and approximately 7,000 square feet of additional retail space.
+We expect to open portions of the second phase in the near future depending on market conditions and other factors.